-Suprep Bowel Prep Kit contains a combination of magnesium, potassium, and sodium sulfates.
-Magnesium, potassium, and sodium sulfates are used in a laxative that works by increasing the amount of water in your intestines and helps your bowels to move more quickly.
+Suprep Bowel Prep contains a combination of magnesium, potassium, and sodium sulfates.
+Magnesium, potassium, and sodium are electrolyte minerals that occur naturally in body fluids and they are used in a laxative that works by increasing the amount of water in your intestines and helps your bowels to move more quickly.

 Before taking this medicine

 You should not use Suprep if you are allergic to magnesium sulfate, potassium sulfate, or sodium sulfate, or if you have: